Music stars return to Venezuela after skipping it for years

 Prominent artists are returning to stages in the South American country this year after leaving it out of tours for years.
 Multilingual vocal group Il Divo and Latin Grammy-winning singer-songwriter Kany Garcia are among those with scheduled concerts.

-But with ticket prices ranging from $55 to upward of $600, the events are symbols of widening inequality in a now-impoverished nation.
+But with ticket prices ranging from $55 to upward of $600, the events are symbols of great inequality in an impoverished nation.

 Superstars like the Backstreet Boys once drew fans to sleep outside a Caracas arena for days as they lined up for tickets.
 Guns N’ Roses and Shakira came to town.
 So did Juanes, whose 2008 tour included multiple cities in Venezuela.